joejag/the_good_the_bad_the_openplan/talk/words/part4.md

 # We can do better

-* Hot desking, biophilic environments and break out areas are all good inventions.
-* Unless you have a specialised culture, I'd avoid putting separate teams in the same room to avoid the drawbacks of open plan
+* Unless you have a specialised culture, I'd avoid putting separate teams in the same room to avoid the drawbacks of open plan (heavy transparency for Joy Inc)
 * software development is a form of collaborative knowledge work.
 At best, we are constantly learning and sharing that knowledge.
-It's tempting to say the design studio approach is best, but that still is suspectible to the idea of one form wins all.
+It's tempting to say the design studio approach is best, but that still is suspectible to the idea of one mode of working wins all.

 > Software dev ebbs and flows between different modes throughout the day